CAIMAN: Causal Action Influence Detection for Sample-efficient Loco-manipulation: EXPERIMENTS

 \subsection{Hardware deployment}

-We validated our trained policies on real-world quadruped pushing tasks with Unitree Go2, as shown in~\Cref{fig:Hardware}.
-To bridge the sim-to-real gap, we applied domain randomization to object mass and friction during high-level policy training.
-Additional details are provided in~\Cref{app:dr_hw}.
-All entities in the environment were tracked using an external motion capture system.
-The trained policies are deployed directly to the robot and successfully execute pushing tasks without requiring additional fine-tuning.
-We refer interested readers to the supplementary video for more details.
+We validated our trained policies on real-world quadruped pushing tasks with the Unitree Go2, as shown in~\Cref{fig:Hardware}.
+To bridge the sim-to-real gap, we applied domain randomization to the object's mass and friction during high-level policy training.
+To obtain the observations for the high-level policies, all entities in the environment were tracked using an external motion capture system.
+Our trained policies were directly deployed to the robot and successfully executed pushing tasks without requiring additional fine-tuning.
+For further details and visualizations of our trained policies in simulation and on hardware, please refer to the supplementary video.

-\section{Conclusion}
+\section{CONCLUSION}

-We present \method, a general framework for training whole-body pushing skills in legged robots. \method adopts a hierarchical control strategy that decouples locomotion from high-level planning.
-By introducing an intrinsic exploration bonus based on CAI, our method encourages the robot to gain control over relevant entities in its environment under sparse task signals---eliminating the need for tedious, hand-crafted reward shaping, even in cluttered scenarios with obstacles.
-To further enhance training efficiency, we bootstrap the CAI computation using a simple yet effective kinematic prior, and refine it with a learned residual dynamics model.
-We evaluate \method on a suite of quadruped pushing tasks and show that it consistently outperforms competitive baselines in terms of sample efficiency.
-We also demonstrate that the learned dynamics residual can be reused to accelerate training for new tasks, highlighting the transferability of our approach.
-Finally, we validate our method on real hardware, seamlessly deploying the trained policies without the need for fine-tuning.
-Overall, \method offers a robust and scalable solution for learning physically grounded manipulation behaviors in legged robots, paving the way toward more autonomous and adaptable robotic systems.
+We presented \method, a general framework for training whole-body pushing skills in legged robots. \method adopts a hierarchical control strategy that decouples locomotion from high-level planning and introduces an intrinsic CAI-based exploration bonus, encouraging control over relevant entities without hand-crafted reward shaping.
+The CAI computation is bootstrapped with a simple yet effective kinematic prior that is refined by a learned residual dynamics model.
+Across diverse quadruped pushing tasks, \method outperforms competitive baselines in sample efficiency, especially in obstacle-rich scenarios, and moreover generalizes to irregular objects.
+We also showed that the learned dynamics residual accelerates training in new tasks, highlighting the transferability of our approach.
+Finally, hardware experiments demonstrate the seamless deployment of policies trained with \method on a real quadruped.
+Overall, \method provides a robust and scalable solution for physically grounded manipulation behaviors in legged robots, paving the way for more autonomous and adaptable robotic systems.